Top 10 Animated Movies with the Best Voice Acting

 STANDOUT: Tom Hanks as Woody

-As a two-time Oscar winner (and one of my favorite actors), it was obvious that Tom Hanks was going to bring his A game here.
-His energy here is palpable as he makes us laugh, cry, and feel all of the pressure that Woody is going through.
+As a two-time Oscar winner and one of my favorite actors, it was obvious that Tom Hanks was going to bring his A-game here.
+His energy is palpable as he makes us laugh, cry, and feel all of the pressure that Woody is going through.

-Featuring the voices of: Albert Brooks (Marlin), Ellen DeGeneres (Dory), Alexander Gould (Nemo), Gill (Willem Defoe), Bloat (Brad Garrett), Peach (Allison Janney)
+Featuring the voices of: Albert Brooks (Marlin), Ellen DeGeneres (Dory), Alexander Gould (Nemo), Gill (Willem Dafoe), Bloat (Brad Garrett), Peach (Allison Janney)

-With the way this movie's script is written, it requires fantastic acting to properly get out all the jokes and emotions.
-Pixar got just that out of its cast of actors and comedians.
+Given the way this movie's script is written, it requires fantastic acting to properly deliver all the jokes and emotions.
+Pixar achieved just that with its cast of actors and comedians.

 STANDOUT: Ellen DeGeneres as Dory

 Ellen brought everything to the table here.
 She provided so much life and energy to the role of Dory and made us laugh pretty much every time she opened her mouth.
-Based on how she sounds here and in Finding Dory, it sounds like she's having an absolute blast in every recording session.
+Based on how she sounds here and in Finding Dory, it's evident that she's having an absolute blast in every recording session.

 Featuring the voices of: Mike Myers (Shrek), Eddie Murphy (Donkey), Cameron Diaz (Fiona), Antonio Banderas (Puss in Boots), John Cleese (King Harold), Queen Lillian (Julie Andrews)

-I would've gone with the original Shrek until I realized how many new cast additions were brought into the sequel, and each of them did a fantastic job as well.
+I would have gone with the original Shrek until I realized how many new cast additions were brought into the sequel.
+Each of them did a fantastic job as well.

 STANDOUT: Mike Myers as Shrek

-Mike Myers is not nearly as popular now as he was back then (mostly due to stuff like The Cat in the Hat and The Love Guru) but here, he is perfectly able to disguise his voice to bring out tons of humor and heart to everyone's favorite ogre.
+Mike Myers is not nearly as popular now as he was back then, mostly due to films like The Cat in the Hat and The Love Guru.
+However, here he is perfectly able to disguise his voice to bring out tons of humor and heart to everyone's favorite ogre.

 I didn't know Ginnifer Goodwin was in this.